amirnissim/okqa/README.rst

-okqa - Open Knesset Question & Answers
+ok-qa - Open Knesset Question & Answers
 ======================================

 This repository holds the code for `hasadna`_ project to support open Primary